Programme

 Divadlo Husa na provázku

-When we say that Jojo Mayer is one of the fifty greatest drummers of all time, it’s not just promotional fluff.
-This position was certified by the ranking of the most respected industry magazine, Modern Drummer, in 2014.
+When we say Jojo Mayer is one of the fifty greatest drummers of all time, it’s not just promotional hype.
+This recognition was confirmed by Modern Drummer magazine, one of the most respected in the industry, which ranked him in 2014.

-Although he was born in Switzerland, which isn’t exactly a jazz powerhouse – aside from the Montreux Festival, of course – he had a solid musical foundation in his family.
-His parents allowed him to start drumming on a toy kit at the age of two, and before he could fully find his musical joy, he was already sitting on the drummer’s stool in his father’s band; his father was a professional bassist.
-At eighteen, he landed his first professional engagement with the band of Jamaican jazz pianist Monty Alexander, with whom he toured prominent European festivals and even had one-off performances with stars like Dizzy Gillespie and Nina Simone.
+Though born in Switzerland, a country not typically known for its jazz scene (aside from the Montreux Festival, of course), Mayer grew up in a musically rich environment.
+His parents encouraged his musical development early on, allowing him to start drumming on a toy kit at just two years old.
+Before he could even fully embrace his musical passion, he was already sitting in with his father’s band—his father was a professional bassist.
+At eighteen, he secured his first professional gig with the band of Jamaican jazz pianist Monty Alexander, touring prominent European festivals and sharing the stage with icons like Dizzy Gillespie and Nina Simone.

-Jojo Mayer realized that his vision for music, as he heard it in his head, would be best realized in the United States, specifically in New York, where he moved.
-He quickly became known as a “first call sideman,” a musician who is the first to be called when his instrument is needed for a recording or concert band.
-Although he remained inspired by his major influences, Tony Williams, Jack DeJohnette, and Buddy Rich, he gradually began developing his own technique, which he could apply to more rhythmic, dance-oriented music that fuses jazz, drum and bass, and jungle into a cohesive whole.
+Mayer soon realized that the music he envisioned in his head would be best realized in the United States, particularly in New York.
+There, he quickly became known as a “first-call sideman,” the musician everyone turns to when they need a drummer for recordings or performances.
+While still inspired by his major influences—Tony Williams, Jack DeJohnette, and Buddy Rich—he began to develop his own technique, one that allowed him to apply his musical vision to more rhythmically driven, dance-oriented genres that fuse jazz with drum and bass and jungle music.

-In 1997, Jojo Mayer founded the band Nerve, the cornerstone of his artistic career.
-Together with bassist John Davis, keyboardist Jacob Bergson, and sound engineer Aaron Nevezie, he created a completely original musical vision that naturally blends programmed music styles with jazz improvisation.
-The band’s witty motto reads: “Nerve sounds like electronic music, but it isn’t.
-It doesn’t sound like jazz or rock, but it is.”
+In 1997, Jojo Mayer founded the band Nerve, which became the cornerstone of his artistic career.
+Alongside bassist John Davis, keyboardist Jacob Bergson, and sound engineer Aaron Nevezie, he created a unique sound that blends programmed electronic music with jazz improvisation.
+The band’s motto, “Nerve sounds like electronic music, but it isn’t.
+It doesn’t sound like jazz or rock, but it is,” perfectly encapsulates their innovative approach.

 Adam Ben Ezra: Heavy Drops